-When your cat’s stomach is inflamed, they will try to ‘cough up’ their furball.
+When your cat’s stomach is inflamed, it will try to ‘cough up’ the furball.
 Some furballs are difficult to bring up so your cat might vomit bile or watery liquid for several days before the hairball makes an appearance.

 Although we think it is “normal” for cats to vomit up furballs, there is limited evidence to suggest that feral cats have this problem.
-Coughing up furballs is probably not as “natural” as we think it is, so we should try to prevent this from happening wherever possible.
+Coughing up furballs is probably not as “natural” as we think it is, so we should try to prevent this from happening.

-Another common cause of vomiting is allergies.
-Food allergies are common in cats – especially pure breeds.
 If your cat does vomit due to an allergy, the vomit is often milky or foamy in texture.
-Again, this is because their stomach lining has become inflamed.
-In addition to white foam, you’ll probably also see undigested bits of food in their vomit.
+This is because the stomach lining is inflamed.
+In addition to white foam, you’ll probably also see undigested bits of food in its vomit.

-If your cat has an allergic reaction, you’ll probably see some of the following symptoms, too:
+If your cat has an allergic reaction, you’ll probably see some of the following symptoms:

-- Intensive scratching (perhaps hair loss on the head or tail)
+- Intensive scratching and/or hair loss on the head or tail

 - Weakness and lethargy

 These symptoms can be caused by other things so it can be hard to diagnose food allergies.
 Indeed, there is no genuinely reliable diagnostic test for allergies, but there are ways you can manage them.